Famous Oscars political moments, from Marlon Brando to protesting Trump

 Stone said that “if it does, then those American boys died over there for nothing — because America learned nothing from the Vietnam War.”

-The personal and political blended at the Oscars in March 1987: earlier that same month, Massachusetts Gov. Michael Dukakis announced he was seeking the Democratic presidential nomination.
+The personal and political blended at the Oscars in 1988: Massachusetts Gov. Michael Dukakis earlier announced he was seeking the Democratic presidential nomination in 1987.

 On Oscar night, his cousin and actress Olympia Dukakis won for her supporting role in "Moonstruck."
 As part of her acceptance speech, she raised her Oscar statuette in the air and exclaimed, “Okay Michael, let’s go!”

-Michael Dukakis became the Democratic party’s nominee in July 1988 but ulimately lost the election to George H.W.
+Dukakis became the Democratic party’s nominee in July 1988 but ultimately lost the election to George H.W.
 Bush.

 Susan Sarandon and Tim Robbins, 1993